+When invoked, the resource monitor tracks all of the processes and threads created by the subject program, and monitors their individual resource and I/O behavior.
 It generates up to three report files: a summary file with the maximum values of resource used, a time-series that shows the resources used at given time intervals, and a list of files that were opened during execution, together with the count of read and write operations.

 Additionally, the monitor can be used as a watchdog.
 Maximum resource limits can be specified, and if one of the resources goes over the limit, then the monitor terminates the task, including a report of the resource that was above the limit.